dfinity/motoko/doc/md/reference/language-manual.md

 :::danger

-Actor declaration is (implicitly) asynchronous and the state of the enclosing actor may change due to concurrent processing of other incoming actor messages.
+Actor declaration is implicitly asynchronous and the state of the enclosing actor may change due to concurrent processing of other incoming actor messages.
 It is the programmer’s responsibility to guard against non-synchronized state changes.

 :::

 #### Static declarations

-A declaration is *static* if it is:
+A declaration is static if it is:

--   a `type` declaration, or
+-   A `type` declaration.

--   a `class` declaration, or
+-   A `class` declaration.

--   a `let` declaration with a static pattern and a static expression, or
+-   A `let` declaration with a static pattern and a static expression.

--   a module, function or object declaration that desugars to a static `let` declaration, or
+-   A module, function or object declaration that de-sugars to a static `let` declaration.

--   a static expression.
+-   A static expression.

-An expression is *static* if it is:
+An expression is static if it is:

--   a literal expression, or
+-   A literal expression.

--   a tuple of static expressions, or
+-   A tuple of static expressions.

--   an object of static expressions, or
+-   An object of static expressions.

--   a variant or option with a static expression, or
+-   A variant or option with a static expression.

--   an immutable array, or
+-   An immutable array.

--   field access and projection from a static expression, or
+-   Field access and projection from a static expression.

--   a module expression, or
+-   A module expression.

--   a function expression, or
+-   A function expression.

--   a static declaration, or
+-   A static declaration.

--   an `ignore` of a static expression, or
+-   An `ignore` of a static expression.

--   a block, all of whose declarations are static, or
+-   A block, all of whose declarations are static.

--   a type annotation with a static expression.
+-   A type annotation with a static expression.

-A pattern is *static* if it is:
+A pattern is static if it is:

--   an identifier, or
+-   An identifier.

--   a wildcard, or
+-   A wildcard.

--   a tuple of static patterns, or
+-   A tuple of static patterns.

--   type annotation with a static pattern.
+-   Type annotation with a static pattern.

 <!--
 why not record patterns?
 -->

-Static phrases are designed to be side-effect free, allowing the coalescing of duplicate library imports (a.k.a deduplication).
+Static phrases are designed to be side-effect free, allowing the coalescing of duplicate library imports.

 ### Function declaration